-District") pursuant to a division order adopted by the Original District on May 15, 2003, and operates pursuant to Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54, Texas Water Code.
+Description .
+The District was created by division of Paseo del Este Municipal Utility District (the "Original District") pursuant to a division order adopted by the Original District on May 15, 2003, and operates pursuant to Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54, Texas Water Code.
 Prior to division, Paseo del Este Municipal Utility District was created as a Conservation and Reclamation District on May 29, 1997 by the Act.
-The District presently contains approximately 373 acres of land (276 developable acres) located in the northwest portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City").
-The District is located just east of Loop 375 and is approximately three miles from the intersection of Interstate Highway 10, the major freeway through El Paso, Texas, and Eastlake Boulevard to its intersection with Emerald Park Drive.
+The District presently contains approximately 380 acres of land located in the east portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City").
+The District is located just east of Loop 375 and is approximately one mile from the intersection of Interstate Highway 10, the major freeway through El Paso, Texas, and Eastlake Boulevard to its intersection with Paseo del Este Boulevard, then east approximately one half mile on Paseo del Este Boulevard.
 The District lies totally within the exclusive extraterritorial jurisdiction of the City.
-See "AERIAL PHOTOGRAPH" herein.